anoma/juvix/CODING.md

 ## Application

 - don't use "pipes" (i.e., `|>`, `<|`, `>>`, `<<`, etc.)
-  - weak exception: there is a "natural" data processing pipeline in several steps, e.g.,
+  - exception: there is a "natural" data processing pipeline in several steps, e.g.,

 ```
 map (+ 1) >> filter (< 0) >> sum